The complete guide to Stripe Connect for marketplace founders

 • Stripe Express is pre-configured — no API integration needed

-• Commission logic is handled — set your percentage and it's automatically collected
+• Commission logic is handled — set your percentage and it's automatically collected on every transaction

 • Shipping payout deferral — for physical goods, payouts are held until the seller marks the order as shipped